infinum/qa-handbook/Testing/Testing - Prerelease.md

 ### Preparation is the key!

 - Have your test cases ready before going into regression testing.
-- Create a tast plan ((If it is available in a tool where you keep test cases) and test execution with all test cases related to the current release.
+- Create a test plan (If it is available in a tool where you keep test cases) and test execution (Test run) with all test cases related to the current release.

+**TIP:** Name your test execution as specific as possible - it will be easier for you to find it later. :)
+For example, name the platform on which you are performing regression test and release version, you can also add a name (ticket number) of the test plan if it is available.

 - Make sure to discuss the scope and effort needed with your team.
 If you are doing a regression test for the first (Whether you just started your QA career or you are the first time on a project) make sure to take enough time to complete it.
 - Make sure your test environment is as close as possible to production.
 - If you have automated parts of the app, focus on manually testing those parts that were left unchecked, but don't completely ignore those that were covered.